Azure Active Directory SSO

 Return to the Overview page.
 In the search bar, enter

-Sentryto create the application for Sentry.
+Sentryto create the application.

 Once the application is created, you'll be directed to Sentry - Overview.

 Click on "1.
 Assign users and groups", then "+ Add user".
 Add yourself and the group you've created to the Sentry app.
 Click "Assign".

 Navigate back to Overview, click on "2.
 Set up single sign-on" and then select SAML as your single sign-on method.

 For Section (1), labeled "Basic SAML Configuration", enter the following data in each line and save your changes.

 Reply URL (Assertion Consumer Service URL):